beyondthecode-bc/MenuBarSpacing/README.md

 ## Troubleshooting

-### "Menu Bar Spacing" Not Opened — Gatekeeper warning

-Menu Bar Spacing is not yet notarized with Apple.
-On first launch you may see a Gatekeeper warning.

-**To fix this:**

-1. Click **Done** to dismiss the dialog
-2. Open **System Settings > Privacy & Security**
-3. Scroll down — you'll see a message that Menu Bar Spacing was blocked
-4. Click **Open Anyway**

-This only needs to be done once.
-After that, the app will open normally.

 ### Nothing changed after applying

 Menu bar spacing changes require a **reboot or logout** to take effect.
 This is a macOS limitation — the system reads these preferences at login time.
 Use the **Apply & Reboot** button for the quickest result.